• Find duplicate and similar photos, as well as other duplicate files

 The selected duplicates will be removed from the source folder(s) and disappear in the Photos app.
 You can find them in your Recycle Bin.

 You can manually get rid of the duplicates in your photo collection using File Explorer, but the process can take time and efforts.
-Just imagine the situation where you go through thousands of files to find the dozens of duplicate photos in them.
+You'll need to browse through thousands of files to find and select the duplicate photos in them.

 Here’s the good news.
-You can use Advanced Query Syntax (AQS) and some tools in File Explorer to help make the process quicker and easier.
+There are some tips to help make the process quicker and easier.

 This method can work with This PC (not recommended), a drive, or a folder (recommended).